The Pirates! In an Adventure with Scientists

 My favourite part: the pirates borrow the scientists’ zeppelin.
 It’s several paragraphs of hilarious referrals to the Hindenburg Disaster. (“‘Be sure to check out the splendid smokers’ gallery’, he said.
 ‘You’ll find it affords tremendous views of the billowing bags of hydrogen gas.
 And help yourself to the chops which are cooking on the airship’s flaming barbecue.’“)

-And yes, the book is full of anachronisms like that.
+The book is full of anachronisms like that.